 The <name of the contracting authority> will participate in the meetings of the JMC in an advisory capacity.

-The joint management structure will submit to the JMC in due time for information, discussion and approval all the documents and items referred to in the articles 19 & 52.2 of the IPA II Implementing Regulation, article 78 of the FwA and the rules of procedure of the JMC.
+The joint management structure will submit to the JMC in due time for information, discussion and approval all the documents and items referred to in the articles 19 & 52.2 of the IPA II Implementing Regulation, article 78 of the FWA and the rules of procedure of the JMC.

 The joint management structure shall cooperate with the JMC in order to ensure the quality of the implementation of the programme document, as referred in article 19.2 of the IPA II Implementing Regulation.